ddev/ddev.com/src/content/blog/why-support-ddev.md

   - Community
 ---

-The DDEV project is committed to setting itself to be sustainable for the long term, assuring that your investment in the project will last.
-In order to do that, we're doing a fund drive, explaining to teams, organizations, and individuals why it's important to financially support the project.
+The DDEV project is committed to setting itself to be sustainable for the long term.
+We know that your choice of a tool is a signficant investment of resources, and we want your choice to last and be rewarding for the long term.
+In order to ensure that, we're doing a fund drive, explaining to teams, organizations, and individuals why it's important to financially support the project.
 Our key priority right now is adding [another paid maintainer](recruiting-maintainers.md) and a documentation/marketing maintainer.
 We'll be be updating you regularly about this initiative.

 ## What Sets DDEV Apart